 Yes, the Schar School plans to offer at least one Advanced Skills seminar each semester, including during the summer.

 Yes, students can take Advanced Skills seminars for “extra” credits beyond what is required to earn the degree.

 No, you can take the seminars in different semesters.

-These seminars are graded in the same manner other graduate level courses are graded.
+Seminars are graded in the same manner other graduate-level courses are graded.

 The Career Development Office provides the full range of internship and career advising and can assist students with career exploration, the job search process, interviewing skills, resume building, and other professional development skills.
 If you have any questions about career advising, please contact:

 You will receive instructions for completing the steps to graduation, including the graduation application, via email during the semester in which you intend to graduate.
 The application cannot be completed prior to that point.
 Additional details about the graduation application process can be found on the registrar’s webpage.